How to hire and pay employees in Spain

 Emerald can hire and payroll your workers, quickly and compliantly with their ready to go entity.
 Make growing your team simple with Emerald as a global partner.

-Pros and Cons of hiring in Spain
+Pros & Cons of hiring in Spain

-With the fourth largest economy in the Eurozone, Spain is a strong option for companies looking to expand into Europe.
+With the fourth-largest economy in the Eurozone, Spain is a strong option for companies looking to expand into Europe.
 Cities like Barcelona are home to many Spanish-founded technology unicorns such as Glovo, eDreams and Wallbox.

 With great connections to European and Latin American countries (due to their shared language and history), Spain represents a natural choice for international investment.
 Currently, the Spanish tech industry is one of the largest employment sectors.